LanceMinecraftFBA/NoChannelTelegramBot/FAQ.md

 # How use custom language
 Your language.json must be placed in folder "lang".
-For using your language type command `/set_lang lang_filename`
+To set bot language for your chat, send `/set_lang lang_filename` command in your chat

 # My custom language working incorrectly
-Check your language.json-shema for correctness.
-Standard language-shema you can see in file `lang_shema.json`
+Check your language json-schema for mistakes.
+You can find a language schema template in `lang_shema.json`